apache/tac-website/source/_index.md

 #### Events for which support is available  {#events}

  * Community Over Code EU 2024 (June 3-5 2024 in Bratislava, Slovakia)
- * Community Over Code Asia 2024 (TBA)
+ * Community Over Code Asia 2024 (July 26-28 2024 in Hangzhou, China)
- * Community Over Code NA 2024 (7-10 October 2024 in Denver, Colorado)
+ * Community Over Code NA 2024 (October 7-10 2024 in Denver, Colorado)

 See our [events page](/events/current.html) for more details on these events.
 To apply, complete the [on-line application](https://tac-apply.apache.org/).